trxcllnt/sccache/docs/Distributed.md

 ## Overview

-Distributed sccache consists of three parts:
+Distributed sccache consists of five parts:

- - the client, an sccache binary that wishes to perform a compilation on remote machines
+ - The client, an sccache binary that wishes to perform a compilation on remote machines.
- - the scheduler (`sccache-dist` binary), responsible for deciding where a compilation job should run
+ - The Scheduler(s) (`sccache-dist` binary), responsible for accepting and storing toolchains, job inputs, and enqueueing build jobs to be run.
- - the server (`sccache-dist` binary), responsible for actually executing a build
+ - The Server(s) (`sccache-dist` binary), responsible for actually executing build jobs.
+ - The message broker, responsible for enqueueing and distributing jobs to available servers.
+ - Storage for toolchains and job inputs and build results.
+   Can be S3, Redis, Memcached, or any other storage type sccache supports.

+   **Note**: While disk storage is supported, the disk must be shared between all schedulers and servers, i.e. scheduler and server are running locally, or using a shared NFS volume.
+It is strongly encouraged to use one of the other alternatives.

-All servers are required to be a 64-bit Linux or a FreeBSD install.
+All servers are required to be an x86/ARM 64-bit Linux or a FreeBSD install.
 Clients may request compilation from Linux, Windows or macOS.
-Linux compilations will attempt to automatically package the compiler in use, while Windows and macOS users will need to specify a toolchain for cross-compilation ahead of time.
+Linux compilations will attempt to automatically package the compiler in use, while Windows and macOS users will need to specify a toolchain for cross- compilation ahead of time.

 ## Message Brokers